llpw-build/nutrition-planet/README.md

 #### OrderLineItem

-My OrderLineItem Model has a many to one relationshiop with Product and also a many to one relationship with my Order Model.
-This is a key relationship fro my project, as we use the OrderLineItem to represent the individual Products and their quantities within an Order.
+My OrderLineItem Model has a many to one relationship with Product and also a many to one relationship with my Order Model.
+This is a key relationship for my project, as we use the OrderLineItem to represent the individual Products and their quantities within an Order.
 Each OrderLineItem calculates its own total by multiplying the Product price by its quantity.
 The Order can then calculate its overall total using all of the OrderLineItems associated with it in order to avoid any errors within the Order total.

 ### Model Relationships